swisstopo/swissgeol-boreholes-suite/charts/swissgeol-boreholes/README.md

 ### Upgrade / Migration

 If upgrading from a version where these values were in the ConfigMap, no action is needed.
 The three-tier pattern will pick up existing secret values on `helm upgrade`.
-For values that were previously only in the ConfigMap (database host/name, S3 buckets, auth, ARN), set them once via `--set` or `kubectl edit secret` after the first upgrade.
+For values that were previously only in the ConfigMap (S3 buckets, auth, ARN), set them once via `--set` or `kubectl edit secret` after the first upgrade.

+> **Breaking change in chart 1.1.0:** the discrete `database.host` / `database.port` / `database.name` / `database.username` / `database.password` values were replaced by a single `database.connectionString`.
+The Secret schema enforces `additionalProperties: false`, so any deploy still passing the old `--set database.host=...` keys fails validation.
+Update your deploy tooling before upgrading.
+Clusters upgraded from an earlier chart already store the `databaseConnectionString` secret key, so a no-`--set` upgrade reuses it (no data loss); older clusters need a one-time `--set database.connectionString=...`.

 Specify each parameter using the `--set key=value` argument to `helm install`.
 For a full list of values, you can check the `values.yaml` file or use the `helm show values swissgeol-boreholes/swissgeol-boreholes` command.
 Refer to the corresponding Helm [documentation](https://helm.sh/docs/intro/using_helm/#customizing-the-chart-before-installing) for more information on how to override settings in a YAML formatted file.